jsr6720/jsr6720.github.io/_posts/2020-12-31-high-output-management.md

 ## My Review 5/5

 Hard to believe this book was written in 1983!
 Everything is in here.
 Leading knowledge workers.
-Managing outside your domain of expertise. <br/><br/>Interviewing performance reviews and matrix organizational hierarchies.
+Managing outside your domain of expertise.

+Interviewing performance reviews and matrix organizational hierarchies.
 Great book.

 ### Date Read
 2020/12/31